 The National Council on Aging, Peter and Carmen Lucia Buck Foundation and Connecticut Community Foundation partnered to introduce AMP® in 10 sites across the state in 2017 through a coordinated demonstration project lead by Connecticut Community Care through the CHLC.
 Based on our success, we have been selected to partner with NCOA to bring the Aging Mastery Program® to scale in an initiative funded in part by Anthem Foundation.
 The goal of this initiative is to expand the reach of AMP® to no less than 800 individuals by May 2020.
-To do this, we are recruiting new sites.
-Each site selected for this program will operate under CHLC/Connecticut Community Care’s statewide license for the duration of the initiative through a contract agreement with Connecticut Community Care.
+We are expecting this to continue beyond 2020.
+To do this, we are recruiting new CHLC sites.
+Each site selected for this program will operate as a CHLC/Connecticut Community Care network partner under the statewide license for the duration of the initiative through a contract agreement with Connecticut Community Care.
 The 10-week program will be implemented as follows:

 - Ongoing- Submit Interest Application